United States Manufacturing Facts

 United States Export Facts

-Manufacturers help to drive the United States’ economy, with $1,365.31 billion in manufactured goods exports in 2019.
-That same year, $659.49 billion in exports was with our free trade agreement (FTA) partners.
-Small businesses comprised 96.60% percent of all exporters in the United States.
+Manufacturers help to drive United States’s economy, with 1171.367 billion in manufactured goods exports in 2020.
+That same year, 558.9639 billion in exports was with our free trade agreement (FTA) partners.
+This helps create jobs in the state, and N/A of its employment stemmed from exports in 2011.
+Small businesses comprised 96.60% percent of all exporters in United States.

 Sources: International Trade Administration, U.S. Census Bureau